djndl1/CSNotes/CP/intro.md

 - Master the art of testing code: design good, comprehensive and tricky test cases.
 Use `diff` to check the code's output against the sample output.
 Include tricky corner cases.
 Increase the input size incrementally up to the maximum input bounds stated in the problem descriptor.

 - Practice: UVa Online Judge; ACM ICPC Live Archive; The USA Computing Olympiad; The Sphere Online Judge

+A programming contest problem usually contains:

+- background story/problem description.
+Contestants should be able to filter out unimportant details and focus on the essential ones.

+- input and output description: how the input is formatted and how to format the output.

+- sample input and sample output: usually only trivial test cases, for contestants to check their basic understanding of the problem and to verify if their code can parse the given input using the given input format.